usernamehw/vscode-todo-md/README.md

 ## Priority

 Priority is a single UPPERCASE letter surrounded by round brackets.
-It can be A-Z. Only the first 5 A-E have unique colors though.
+It can be (A-Z).
+Only the first 7 (A-G) have unique colors though.

 ```
 (A)